minkkinen/scenarios-as-reactive-sequences/Narrative_explanation_Drawing_a_sequence__.md

 As \citet{Abell_2004} puts it, "social reality can metaphysically be pictured as an evolutionary network of complex social interactions (i.e., as a narrative)".
 In a way, social reality then *is* a narrative.
 Narrative explanation can be understood as an alternative to variable-based explanations but without abandoning the notion of causality, although some theorists prefer to speak of *enchainment* rather than causality \citep{Abbott_1992,Abell_2004}.
-The problem with traditional causal explanations is that variables act rather than actors, and thus stories disappear \citep{Abbott_1992}.
+The problem with traditional causal explanations in explaining human actions is that variables rather than actors seem to act and thus "stories disappear", that is, inherent connections among events are blurred \citep{Abbott_1992}.

 Essentially, narrative explanation means linking events together with causal explanations.
 The task of a social scientist is to build an analytic or causal narrative from a chain of events.